Upcoming in 2023: Please pray for the year ahead - Christian Concern

 - Banning offers of help and support to women who, given the right support, may choose life over an abortion – ironic given their self-proclaimed ‘pro-choice’ label

-While, attempts at decriminalisation have resulted in multiple failures in recent years – – abortion providers are getting closer at banning offers of help and support, mainly through the use of Public Space Protection Orders (PSPOs).
+While, attempts at decriminalisation have resulted in multiple failures in recent years – the most recent being on 23 November 2021 – abortion providers are getting closer at banning offers of help and support, mainly through the use of Public Space Protection Orders (PSPOs).

 We believe PSPOs being used in this manner goes beyond their intended scope and breaches basic human rights.
 We are currently supporting two cases challenging their implementation in Bournemouth and Birmingham.